ThaiDuongVu/Solar/README.md

 ---

-### Tutorials & Documentation
+### Tutorials and Documentation

-Please refer to the [wiki page](https://github.com/ThaiDuongVu/Solar/wiki) for an in-depth guid to Solar.
+Please refer to the [wiki page](https://github.com/ThaiDuongVu/Solar/wiki) for an in-depth guide to Solar.

 ---